Anti-Deer Fence (3D Scented 3 to 5 Strand)

-- Scent caps should be refilled before a season of high deer activity (and ideally every 10 days during the high-activity seasons).
+- Scent caps should be refilled with apple scent before a season of high deer activity (and ideally every 10 days during the high-activity seasons).
 When are those seasons?
 For rubbing damage it’s in the autumn before the rut.
 For browsing damage it depends on plant species being browsed.

 - Weed growth under electrified ropes needs to be removed or sprayed once each summer.

 We offer many fences to fit your situation, including different heights and lengths, multiple colors, drivable posts and positive/negative options for dry soils.
 Questions?
 Call our fence consultants at

 Electric fence is a pain barrier, not a physical barrier.
 A common mistake is not electrifying it.
 Animals may escape or become entangled (and may die).
 On a % basis, entanglement is very rare, but it can and does occur.
 If animals are scared or starved it will not keep them in.
 The first time you put the animals in the net, you should be available to watch them for a while.
 That way if one were to get into the fence and get caught, you can turn the power off and get them loose.